stephane-caron/foxplot/README.md

 ## See also

-* [µPlot](https://github.com/leeoniya/uPlot)'s performance was a key enabler for this project.
+* [µPlot](https://github.com/leeoniya/uPlot): time-series plotting library, whose performance was a key enabler for this project.
+- [mpacklog.cpp](https://github.com/upkie/mpacklog.cpp): library to log dictionaries to MessagePack files in C++.
+- [mpacklog.py](https://github.com/upkie/mpacklog.py): library and command-line tools to log dictionaries to MessagePack files in Python.
-* [rq](https://github.com/dflemstr/rq/), a tool to manipulate streams of records in various formats.
+* [rq](https://github.com/dflemstr/rq/): command-line tool to manipulate streams of records in various formats.